Share this article

 Every tail has a story to tell, so it’s also important for pet parents to provide an insight into the personality traits of their furry friends.
 Do they prefer being left to their own devices or will they spend the day curled up in your lap?
 Are they likely to go off exploring overnight or would this be unusual?
 Keep in mind that while Cookie the cat might love a scratch behind the ears, her furry brother or sister may not feel the same.
 Take things slow at first, and remember, it’s far easier to start off on the right foot rather than going back to repair things at a later date.

 For things to run smoothly, pet parents need to give pet sitters a rough idea of their routine.
-This will usually be along the following lines:
+This will usually be a set of instructions along the following lines:

 • Daily litter box maintenance